stsewd/gx-extended.vim/README.md

 - Open anything under your cursor with several providers per file type
 - Normal and visual mode support
-- Providers that work across all file types
+- Providers that work together across all file types
 - Fall back to the original `gx` command if all providers fail
 - Implement your own providers